 The 7-10 matchup is always one of the toughest picks on the NCAA tournament bracket.
-Sure, a 10 beating a 7 is technically an upset.
+Sure, a No. 10 seed beating a No. 7 seed is technically an upset.
 But it happens so often that it's rarely a surprise when it does.

-Here's everything you need to know about 10 seeds vs. 7 seeds in March Madness.
+Here's everything you need to know about No. 10 seeds vs. No. 7 seeds in March Madness.

 History of 10 vs. 7 seeds in March Madness

-Here are all of the times 10 seeds have beaten 7 seeds in the past decade:
+Here are all of the times No. 10 seeds have beaten No. 7 seeds in the past 11 years:

 |2018||Butler def.
 Arkansas||79-62|